spacetelescope/slitlessutils/docs/cosmicrays.rst

    :width: 600
    :alt: Example for cosmic ray flagging and interpolation from convolution from a Laplacian kernel.

-   Example of cosmic-ray flagging from convolution from a Laplacian kernel and bilinear interpolation to highlight the differences.
+   Example of cosmic ray flagging from convolution from a Laplacian kernel and bilinear interpolation to highlight the differences.

 AstroDrizzle Cosmic Ray flagging